TOP RATED LOS ANGELS ESTATE PLANNING ATTOTNEY – WILLS AND LIVING TRUSTS

 While making plans revolving around the end of your life may not be the most exciting thing on your to-do list, it’s something that you should make a priority.
 Tragedy can strike at any time, and you don’t want to be caught off guard.
 You may also be missing out on opportunities to make the most of your financial legacy.

 Thomas L. McKenzie, Esq. is one of the top rated estate planning lawyers in Los Angeles, CA. He gives a personal guarantee to all his clients, that each and every Living Trust, Durable Power of Attorney and other estate planning document, is PERSONALLY drafted by him in accordance with your unique circumstances.
 He is one of the super lawyers that help clients avoid probate and reduce estate tax.
 Check out his Avvo lawyer profile for client reviews or our law firm profile for more information about our practice.

 Please be advised that the information on this site is not meant to be construed as legal advice.
-If you need legal advice, or for more information about creating or evaluating a Living Trust, please contact our Los Angeles law firm at (562) 526-6941.
+If you need legal advice on probate procedure, or for more information about creating or evaluating a Living Trust, please contact our Los Angeles law firm at (562) 526-6941.
 Schedule a FREE 30-minute consultation with our top rated estate planning attorney.